bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ## Test Scenario

-1. Deposit PE illumina reds in a folder.
-Reads should be in the NCBI naming format.
+1. Download the provided test datasets.
+Note that, only the NCBI naming format is currently supported.

 | **Sample naming mode** |                            **Patterns**                                                                                        |
 |------------------------|-----------------------------------------------------------------------------------------------------|